 - ½ of a whole grain sandwich thin (such as Arnold 100% Whole Wheat Sandwich Thin) topped with sliced tomato, sliced fresh mushrooms, and reduced-fat mozzarella cheese – broil for 1 to 2 minutes

-- Yogurt parfait made with Greek yogurt (such as Oiko’s Triple Zero), fresh fruit, and ¼ cup cereal (such as Kashi Organic GoLean Clusters Vanilla Pepita, General Mills Total, Nature’s Path Flax Plus Flakes with Cinnamon, Post Grape Nuts Flakes, or Kellogg’s Raisin Bran) OR alternatively, mix ½ cup nonfat plain Greek yogurt with 2 Tbsp pumpkin puree and 1 tsp natural maple syrup
+- Yogurt parfait made with Greek yogurt (such as Oiko’s Triple Zero), fresh fruit, and ¼ cup cereal (such as Kashi Organic GoLean Clusters Vanilla Pepita, General Mills Total, Nature’s Path Flax Plus Flakes with Cinnamon, Post Grape-Nuts Flakes, or Kellogg’s Raisin Bran) OR mix ½ cup nonfat plain Greek yogurt with 2 Tbsp pumpkin puree and 1 tsp natural maple syrup.

 - ½ of a bagel thin (such as Thomas’s 100% Whole Wheat Bagel Thin), toasted, topped with lite onion and chive flavored cream cheese (such as Philadelphia Brand) and veggies of your choosing

-- Mix 1 cup blueberries with 1 cup non-fat Greek yogurt (such as Oiko’s Triple Zero) together.
+- Mix 1 cup blueberries with 1 cup nonfat Greek yogurt (such as Oiko’s Triple Zero).
 Drop clusters onto a piece of parchment paper on a large baking sheet and freeze for at least an hour before eating

-- A salad made of diced tomato, canned chickpeas (drained and rinsed), fresh basil, a bit of balsamic vinaigrette, and feta
+- A salad made with diced tomato, canned chickpeas (drained and rinsed), fresh basil, a bit of balsamic vinaigrette, and feta